 Show linked records in reversed order

 For bases or templates created before April 2020, you may see a toggle to "Show linked records in reversed order".
 With the toggle on (legacy behavior), all new records added to the linked record will appear at the beginning of the list.
 With the toggle off (default for all new linked records), any new record will be added to the end of the items in the cell.
 For more details, see reordering record links.

 When this toggle is checked, the linked record picker will only show records that are visible in the view you've specified.
-This means that you can use filters in another table to make it easier to find and add relevant linked records.
+This means that you can use filtering conditions in another table to make it easier to find and add relevant linked records.
 You could use this to filter out archived projects, passed deadlines, or inactive teammates from the linked record picker, making it easier to find the records you need quickly.

-If you try to change the filters for a view that's being used to limit record selection elsewhere, you'll see a notice telling you which linked record field from which table is using this view's filters.
+If you try to change the filtering conditions for a view that's being used to limit record selection elsewhere, you'll see a notice telling you which linked record field from which table is using this view's filtering conditions.

 If you have limited record selection to a view in a linked record field, and you want to use this same linked record field in a form, you have the option to override the limitation or limit linked record selection to a different view.